We have three different keywords to use to declare variables in Kotlin:

 We have a few options on where to declare constants in Kotlin.
 One would be to do it inside of an object.

-private constant val NUMBER_OF_LEGS = 4
+class Animal { object Cat { private constant val NUMBER_OF_LEGS = 4 } }

 Another option is to define it inside of a companion object instead.

-private const val NUMBER_OF_LEGS = 4
+class Cat { private companion object { private const val NUMBER_OF_LEGS = 4 } }

 Third option is to declare it outside of a class but inside of the same file.